pnpm/pnpm.io/docs/package_json.md

 Added in: v7.19.0

-Scripts listed in this array will be required in each project of the worksapce.
+Scripts listed in this array will be required in each project of the workspace.
 Otherwise, `pnpm -r run <script name>` will fail.

 ```
 {